123jk's Archlinux guide

 In your current system, you only have a root user to start with.
 It's a very powerful

-Using root all the time is pretty dangerous, it's best to create a normal user for daily usage.
+Using your root account all the time is pretty dangerous, it's best to create a normal user for daily usage.
 Type useradd -m -G *group* *name*.
-If your user needs elevated privilages for administrations (eg systemctl, install & update with pacman), add the user to the wheel group by adding wheel after -G. Remember to set a password for your user: passwd *user*
+If you need elevated privilages for administrations (eg systemctl, install & update with pacman, basically anything that needed sudo), add the user to the wheel group by adding wheel after -G. Remember to set a password for your user: passwd *user*

 The bootloader

 We'll be using GRUB in this.
-Install needed packages with pacman -S grub efibootmgr (if )
+Install needed packages with pacman -S grub efibootmgr.

 Doing the works Arch